 In 2019, we saw big changes in Instagram.
 New trends in 2020 can be predicted by changes in Instagram algorithms.

-Other changes include: Release of desktop version of Instagram and IGTV, new chat, quiz and donation stickers and the ability to convert accounts to Creator.
+Other changes include the Release of the desktop version of Instagram and IGTV, new chat, quiz, and donation stickers, and the ability to convert accounts to Creator.

 So, let’s take a look at the top 7 trends on Instagram in 2020 and get ready to use them.

 Trend 1: Continuous Growth of Instagram Stories and IGTV

 In early 2019, Instagram announced that it intended to hide the number of likes on its Instagram homepage content.
 This controversial update sparked a lot of mixed reactions and discussions on how it’s going to impact influencer marketing, with some of the influencers (like Kim Kardashian) celebrating and others like Piers Morgan not taking the news in good faith.

 Whatever the reason behind this decision, the truth is that it is in line with the growing focus on stories and IGTV.
 If users are less concerned about the number of likes they get for their content, they may be thinking of trying something new, such as video.